meh430/RedditWall/README.md

 - Ability to download the image
 - Ability to specify a download path in settings
 - Store wallpaper setting and download history to be viewed later
+- Save favorite images to be viewed later